cubiq/ComfyUI_IPAdapter_plus/README.md

 ## Troubleshooting

-**Error: 'CLIPVisionModelOutput' object has no attribute 'penultimate_hidden_states'**
+**Error: 'CLIPVisionModelOutput' object has no attribute 'penultimate_hidden_states'** and **AttributeError: 'NoneType' object has no attribute 'encode_image'**

-You are using an old version of ComfyUI.
+You are using an old version of ComfyUI or of this extension.
 Update and you'll be fine. **Please note** that on Windows for a full update you might need to re-download the latest standalone version.
+Also sometimes the Manager fails to update even if everything seems fine.
+In that case you need to update manually or remove the extension and re-install it.

 **size mismatch for proj_in.weight: copying a param with shape torch.Size([..., ...]) from checkpoint, the shape in current model is torch.Size([..., ...])**